dmuth/craps-simulator/README.md

 `./main.php --players [balance,bet_amount[,take_odds[,bail_out_at]][:player2[:...]]] [--num-games num] [-v] [-vv] [--debug-roll [roll[,roll[,...]]]]`

 - `--num-games` How many games to play?
 10 is the default.
+- `--num-epochs` How many epochs do we want to run?
+One epoch is a round of games.
+(Default: 1)
 - `--players` Used to specify one or more players.
 The syntax is: balance,bet_amonut,take_odds,bail_out_at
     - balance - Starting balance
     - bet_amount - How much to bet per bet.
 The only bet supported at this time is Pass.